dirac-institute/sorcha/docs/gettingstarted.rst

 Getting the Pointing Database
 ------------------------------------------
-For this tutorial, we're using the first year of the baseline v2.0 LSST cadence simultation.
+For this tutorial, we're using the first year of the baseline v2.0 LSST cadence simulation as the :ref:`pointing`.
 You can download the file from `here <https://github.com/dirac-institute/sorcha/blob/main/demo/baseline_v2.0_1yr.db>`__.

 Setting Up Sorcha's Configuration File